samplackett/commit-sign-test/README.md

 # commit-sign-test

-Testing my commits get signed
+Testing my commits get signed.
+Has this worked?